Case Study: Kenya’s Horticulture Industry and Foreign Trade in Africa

 Kenyan manufacturing industry hit 4.1%, construction industry, 3.5%, wholesale and retail trade, repairs, 9.5%, tourism and hotels, 15.1% and Transport and communication at 9.7%

-Kenyan manufacturing sector contributes 10% of the GDP and accounts for 14% of the wage employment, mainly in food and wood processing, beverages, textiles and garments, furniture, and fabricated metal
+Kenyan manufacturing sector contributes 10% of GDP and accounts for 14% of the wage employment, mainly in food and wood processing, beverages, textiles and garments, furniture, and fabricated metal

 General Motors East Africa is placed in Nairobi (Kenya) and serves the East African region covering